controversy187/kerbalbook/chapters/01_rocket_equation.md

 The Pilot.

-For this first flight, we'll be using Jebediah Kermin as our pilot.
+For this first flight, we'll be using Jebediah Kerman as our pilot.
 Click the crew icon at the top of the screen and make sure 'ol Jeb is in the Mk1 Command Pod.
 At this point, we're ready to hit the "Launch" button in the top right, so go ahead and do that!

 #### Mission Flight
 It's the big day!
 Our first launch!
 Now that we're at the launch pad, take a moment to marvel at our flea jumper, in all it's glory.